 I’ve been particularly amazed with Dad’s ability to remember people.
 You know that embarrassed feeling you have when you forget a name?
 I’m pretty sure my dad has never experienced that.
-He can remember people he met once at a snowmobile race or auto show.
+He can remember people he met once twenty years ago at a snowmobile race or auto show.
 He remembers my old friends, their parents, and – of course – what they drove.
 My siblings and I lean on him when we’re having trouble remembering a name or a detail and he never fails.

 At one time, Dad had 2,500 customers.
 Each customer had their own 3x5 card in his trusty metal filing cabinets.
 And each card contained what cars they bought, when they bought them, their spouses’ and children’s names, and a picture of them standing next to their car stapled to the back.